fabryandrea/sql-joins/tutorial-sql-joins.md

 ## Aside on event tracking

 Most ecommerce companies track select events on their websites using anonymous IDs.
-When a customer logs in, that anonymous ID will be connected to their account ID.
-Since anonymous IDs are assigned randomly at every visit, one customer may have multiple anonymous IDs but only one account ID.
-Sometimes a customer will never log in during their browsing session and the anonymous ID will remain anonymous.
+When a customer logs in, that anonymous ID will be traced to their account ID.
+Since anonymous IDs are assigned randomly at every visit, one customer may have multiple anonymous IDs but will only have one account ID.
+Sometimes a customer will never log in during their browsing session and their anonymous ID will remain truly anonymous.

+Here, we are

 **RIGHT JOIN** - the syntax:
 ```